 This ditch system consists of three laterals draining lands in Ross, Moose, Dieter, and Pohlitz Townships.
 A segment of lateral 1 was completed in the fall of 2006 from County Road #10 south along the east side of section 32 of Dieter Township south 3⁄4 mile.
 The described portion of the ditch was moved to the east approximately 65 feet in order to provide a 4:1 side slope to prevent sloughing that was occurring along the road.
 Cleaning of lateral 3 was completed in the summer of 2011.
 There were several FEMA cleanout areas identified in the Lateral 2 and were addressed in 2011.
-Brush was removed on a portion of Lateral 2 by Roseau County Sentence to Serve as well as other miscellaneous maintenance.
+General maintenance that took place in 2012 was; brushing, mowing and spraying.
+Since the above mentioned work has been completed, the ditch system is considered to be in good repair.